uyuni-project/uyuni-rfc/accepted/000070-cluster_awareness.md

 #### Relaxing system lock

-In the cluster overview, when listing individual nodes of the cluster, Uyuni/SUSE Manager will also offer the possibility of registering an individual node to Uyuni/SUSE Manager (with System > Bootstrapping).
+In the cluster overview, when listing individual nodes of the cluster, Uyuni/SUSE Manager will also offer the possibility of registering an individual node to Uyuni/SUSE Manager (with System > Bootstrapping) or will show the link to the system details if the system is already registered.

 It is common between all analyzed cluster products that rebooting and package modification/removal are two forbidden actions on all nodes of the cluster.